bchr02/CodeFlattener/README.md

 ## Features

-- Consolidates all JavaScript files into a single file.
+- Consolidates all JavaScript and TypeScript files into a single file.
 - Supports ES modules.
 - Resolves and includes imported files.
 - Handles aliases specified in `package.json`.
+- Transpiles TypeScript files to JavaScript.
 - Allows excluding specific file types and folders.

 ## Installation